ibm-cloud-docs/EventStreams/eventstreams-cli.md

 :   Topic name.

 --partition-offset PARTITION:OFFSET, -p PARTITION:OFFSET
-:   The partition and offset to delete records from in PARTITION:OFFSET format. <p> You can specify multiple --partition-offset options or you can specify multiple PARTITION:OFFSET pairs with semicolon delimiters and surrounded with quotations: 'PARTITION1:OFFSET1;PARTITION2:OFFSET2;PARTITION3:OFFSET3'.
+:   The partition and offset to delete records from in PARTITION:OFFSET format.
+:   You can specify multiple --partition-offset options or you can specify multiple PARTITION:OFFSET pairs with semicolon delimiters and surrounded with quotations: 'PARTITION1:OFFSET1;PARTITION2:OFFSET2;PARTITION3:OFFSET3'.

 --force, -f (optional)
 :   Delete records without confirmation.